lewishowles/components/src/components/form/form-combo-box/form-combo-box.md

 ### `loading`

-Content shown while `loading` is true.
+Content shown while `loading` is true and used for the aria-live announcement while the results are open.
 Loading takes priority over the empty and no-results states.

 ### `empty`

-Content shown when no options were supplied.
+Content shown when no options were supplied and used for the aria-live announcement while the results are open.

 ### `no-results`

-Content shown when options exist but none match the current query.
+Content shown when options exist but none match the current query and used for the aria-live announcement while the results are open.

 | Slot prop | Type     | Description        |
 | --------- | -------- | ------------------ |
 | `query`   | `string` | The current query. |

+Keep loading, empty, and no-results slot content suitable for reading aloud; any non-text markup, such as icons, is included in the live region too.

 ## Props